Yuriysteam/yuriysteam.github.io/_posts/2019-03-06-amsterdam-design-guide.md

 ---
 layout: post
-title: "Design travel guide: Amsterdam"
+title: "Design Travel Guide: Amsterdam"
 description: "Trip guide to Amsterdam for designers.
 Featuring museums, coffee places and environmental design in the the Netherlands capital."
 date: 2019-03-06 00:00:00
 categories: Design